 Fill your vase with around 4 inches of cool water, ensure that your chosen vase is tall enough to support the Hyacinths as they are quite top heavy.
 As the Hyacinths begin to bloom they will become more top heavy so it is important to choose a vase that is tall enough to support their weight as they come in to bloom.

 After a day of the Hyacinths hydrating in water the blooms will begin to open.
 Ensure that you have given them enough space to bloom and they aren’t packed too closely together.
 As the blooms open up you can enjoy their gorgeous fragrance which will become more prominent as they open up.
 Keep your Hyacinths in a cool place out of direct sunlight, change the water every couple of days or so to help keep the flowers as fresh as possible.
 If you follow these handy tips then they should last for 5-7 days.

 So now you know how to properly take care of your Hyacinths you can see how easy and hassle free these beautiful blooms really are!
 We hope you have found these tips helpful and your beautiful blooms last as long as possible.

-For more help on caring for your flowers, please visit Flower & Plant Care Tips
+For more information on caring for your flowers, head over to our Flower Care Tips page!